ibm-cloud-docs/direct-link/pricing.md

 ## Dedicated Hosting on Classic pricing considerations
 {: #dldh-specs}

-Review the following planning considerations when ordering Dedicated Hosting on Classic {: #shortdesc}
+Review the following planning considerations when ordering Dedicated Hosting on Classic:
+{: #shortdesc}

 - Direct Link Dedicated Hosting on Classic requests and pricing are handled on a transactional basis to account for regional differences in vendor availability and pricing.